mwillsey/cs294-260-sp24/_posts/2024-01-22-term-rewriting.md

 We can see that our TRS corresponds to a pattern-matching functional program in the following way:
-- a can only match one of the left-hand sides
+- a term can only match one of the left-hand sides
-- none of the left-hand sides refer to the same variable twice Such a TRS is called *orthogonal*, and orthogonal TRSs are confluent.
+- none of the left-hand sides refer to the same variable twice

+Such a TRS is called *orthogonal*, and orthogonal TRSs are confluent.